'We will find you. Have faith': Seguin dispatchers save victim held against her will

 When she eventually did reach the caller, the woman on the line told Martin that everything was ok.
 They were reportedly disconnected.

+"She would hang up, and I'd call her back.
+We'd lose connection, or she'd hang up because he was suspicious," said Martin.
+"At this point, your experience and your training kicks in."

+The first 911 call came from the area of the Seguin Chevrolet dealership near I-10 and Guadalupe Street.

 Police said the telecommunications office became suspicious of this behavior and was able to make contact with the victim once again.
-Once contact was reestablished, a telecommunications officer asked the victim a "series of simple questions to understand where she was and how they could help her."
+Once contact was reestablished, telecommunications officer Denera White asked the victim a "series of simple questions to understand where she was and how they could help her."

 Officers found out that the woman was traveling north on the SH 130 Tollway outside of Seguin and headed toward Austin.